paavomare/Bruckner-Study-Book-Viewer/documentation/documentation-image-viewer.md

 The app consists of:

-+ A _Single-Page-App_ client, implemented in JavaScript, for viewing and interacting with the Studienbuch in the browser;
++ A _Single-Page-App_ client, implemented in JavaScript, for viewing and interacting with the Study Book in the browser;

 + a server, implemented in Python, responsible for: